core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 Section 8 (Multicast CoAP) in {{RFC7252}} is not applicable to these schemes.

+As with the "coap" and "coaps" schemes defined in {{RFC7252}}, all URI schemes defined in this section also support the path prefix "/.well-known/" defined by {{RFC5785}} for "well-known locations" in the namespace of a host.
+This enables discovery as per Section 7 of
+{{RFC7252}}.

 ## coap+tcp URI scheme {#coap-tcp-scheme}

 The "coap+tcp" URI scheme identifies CoAP resources that are intended to be accessible